-When I was looking to get out of debt and help my young family get to the next level, I found an incredible book called “The Total Money Makeover” by Dave Ramsey.
+When I was looking to get out of debt and help my young family get to the next level, I found a book called “The Total Money Makeover” by Dave Ramsey.
 This book broke down the complexities of building wealth, showed me the power of budgeting and allowed me to feel empowered with my money.

 Almost 10 years later, my family is debt-free, mortgage-free and on our way to becoming millionaires before our 40th birthdays.
-If I didn’t find that book and Dave Ramsey’s budget techniques, I’m not sure we would be in the strong financial position we’re in.
+If I didn’t find that book and Dave Ramsey’s envelope budget techniques, I’m not sure we would be in the strong financial position we’re in.

 One key tenant to Dave Ramsey’s budgeting practices is his cash envelope system.
 This simple yet powerful system helps you to stay in control of your money and make huge financial strides.
 Our family used the cash envelope system when we started out on our financial journey and it helped us to stay disciplined as we completed each of the Baby Steps.

 A cash envelope system is a personal budgeting process that allocates a set amount of money to individual physical envelopes.
 Each of these envelopes is filled with real cash so when you’ve spent the amount inside, you can’t spend anymore.

 By using cash envelopes in this way, budgeters are developing a forced discipline with their cash flow planning.
 So if you want to hit a savings goal and you want to keep your spending in check, a cash envelope system might be for you.

 Dave Ramsey’s budgeting philosophies center in on the fact that “Cash is King”.
 He knows how powerful and tangible actual money can be so it’s no wonder he’s a big fan of the cash envelope system.